uw-advanced-robotics/taproot/README.md

 if you are unable to use the Docker container provided above and is not recommended because of the complexity of setting up the environment correctly and because not all features are supported.

-# Workflow guide
+## Workflow guide

-## Branch naming conventions
+### Branch naming conventions

 - When you create a new branch, always branch off of `develop` (not `master`)
 - Names should follow the format `FirstL/{Issue Number}/short-description`
 - Example: `RyanT/0/linter-integration`

-## What is modm?

-We use an embedded library generator called modm in our codebase.
-It will eventually be important that you understand what how modm works.
-For now you can just think about it as handling lower level IO on our MCB.
-You should read [modm's homepage](https://modm.io/) so you have a general idea of what it does.

-## Modm examples

-The modm website provides a great number of examples that can be very useful when interacting with modm's hardware architecture layer for the first time.
-The examples are located on modm's website [here](https://modm.io/#examples).

-## Getting around VSCode
+### Getting around VSCode

 Microsoft provides a [helpful website](https://code.visualstudio.com/docs/getstarted/tips-and-tricks) that has a number of helpful shortcuts for getting around VSCode.
 There are many shortcuts that make programming faster.
 It is much appreciated when someone asks for help and can quickly navigate through the codebase while we work through a code bug.

-## How to build code and program the MCB
+### How to build code and program the MCB

+_If you would like to use the terminal instead, see the section "Building and running via the terminal" below._

 1. Make sure you have VSCode opened in the folder `mcb-2019-2020` (**not `mcb-2019-2020-project`**)
 2. Connect an ST-Link to the MCB and your computer.